COMP 655: Advanced Topics in Robotic Manipulation

 Writing Reviews

 Two papers (research articles or survey/review papers) will be given one week before each class (except for the first week).
 Every student needs to read both papers and write a review for one of them.
-The review submission is due at 6pm on the day before each class.
-For writing the review, please follow the structure below:Research Articles:
+The review submission is due at 11:59pm every Tuesday before each class.
+The students who deliver in-class presentations are exempt from writing reviews in that week and the week after.

 1. What problems are addressed in the paper?